How to Find Performance Counters with PowerShell

 Wrapping Up

-Monitoring performance metrics in Windows can be a powerful tool to triage issues and answer possible capacity questions.
-There are two ways you can monitor Windows Performance Metrics.
-First, you can use the Performance Monitor GUI or pull performance metrics with PowerShell.
+Monitoring performance metrics in Windows can be a powerful tool for triaging issues and answering possible capacity questions.
+There are two ways to monitor Windows Performance Metrics: using the Performance Monitor GUI or pulling performance metrics with PowerShell.

 delivered to your inbox.